PrerakPatel13/PrerakPatel13/README.md

 ## Hi there 👋

-:label:I'm Prerak Patel, a Second Year Computer Engineering Student from Mumbai.
+:label:I'm Prerak Patel, a Third Year Computer Engineering Student from Mumbai.

 :label:I'm passionate about Coding and enjoy working on it.